1970s Clamp Gooseneck Spotlight

-Materials: Yellow painted lampshade, black painted inside.
+Materials: Yellow painted iron tubular lampshade, black painted inside.
 Metal gooseneck in a plastic tube.
 Plastic clamp, porcelain socket.

 Lenght: 56 cm / 22.04”